Vantesh/One-dark-sweet/README.md

 > **NOTE**: The font used in the screenshot is [Fisa Code](https://git.sainnhe.dev/sainnhe/icursive-nerd-font/src/branch/master/dist/Fisa%20Code) in order to achieve the cursive style

-You can enable font ligatures and other styles by coping this on your settings.json file if you are using fira code or Fisa code mentioned above:
+You can enable font ligatures and other styles by coping this into your settings.json file if you are using fira code or Fisa code mentioned above:

 ```